Our track record: Saver success

-- Participants have invested more than $800,000 of their personal savings in homeownership, small-business development (no longer available), education, car purchase or home repair, leveraging more than $43 million in related loans and other financial resources.
+- Participants have invested more than $800,000 of their personal savings in homeownership, home repair, education, or in small-business development or a car purchase (both no longer available), leveraging more than $43 million in related loans and other financial resources.

 - Participants who left the program without spending any of their IDA funds for an approved goal nevertheless saved an average of $900.